Frauenfeld: Transportation

 Frauenfeld is a central location in western Thurgau and is served by a railway station and two exits on the A7 motorway.

 It has a town bus service with 5 bus lines which run every 15 minutes to every corner of the town.
 Frauenfeld railway station supports a regional train, part of the Zürich S-Bahn, from Weinfelden to Winterthur (S8 and S30) every 30 minutes, as well in the opposite direction and a fast train (InterCity and InterRegio) that travels to Zürich every 30 minutes, as well in the opposite direction to Weinfelden and further to Constance in Germany or Romanshorn.
 During busy times in the mornings and evenings these trains are supported by another train (called "S") which stops in the bigger towns (like IR/IC).

+The nearest airport to Frauenfeld is Zurich Airport, which is located 28 km to the west of Frauenfeld.

-Frauenfeld is also the northern terminus of the narrow-gauge Frauenfeld–Wil line; trains operate from the Bahnhofplatz in front of the main railway station.
+Frauenfeld is also the northern terminus of the narrow-gauge Frauenfeld–Wil Railway; trains operate from the Bahnhofplatz in front of the main railway station.
 Trains operate over this line to Wil every half hour.
 There are plans to increase the frequency to every fifteen minutes.
 Services on this line, designated as S15 of the St. Gallen S-Bahn, also stop at Frauenfeld Marktplatz and Lüdem.